-Before installing your water heater, ensure that the water heater can be:
+Before installing your water heater, ensure that it will be located:

-- Installed in an enclosure that meets the requirements outlined in Enclosure Installation Requirements (page 9). - Protected from freezing. - Set in a metal drain pan piped to an adequate drain.

-- Provided with adequate space (clearances) for periodic servicing.
-(There must be a minimum of 24 inches of front clearance.) - Installed with a minimum clearance from combustible surfaces as stated on the rating plate. - Installed on a floor that can support the weight of a water heater full of water.
+- Indoors in an area with adequate air supply. - In an area that will not freeze. - As close as possible to a chimney or vent. - In a metal drain pan piped to an adequate drain. - In an area suitable for vertical installation. - In an area with adequate space (clearances) for periodic servicing (there must be a minimum of 24 inches of front clearance). - In an area that allows a minimum clearance from combustible surfaces as stated on the data plate. - On a floor that can support the weight of a water heater full of water.